NodoY5/giva-bot/README.md

 [@SquadX2021](https://github.com/SquadXX) for many commands.
 @0_0 for the node.js framework used.

 ## License

 > Giva Bot is licensced for Public Use Only if Credits are there.
 Removing credit from the main file can cause Copyright Issues.
 See the file [LICENSE](LICENSE) for more information.

-## Made with Love by »»» 𝗔𝗔𝗥𝗔𝗩 𝗠𝗘𝗛𝗧𝗔
+## Made with Love in JavaScript by »»» 𝗔𝗔𝗥𝗔𝗩 𝗠𝗘𝗛𝗧𝗔